Sonic and the Secret Rings: Reception

-Sonic and the Secret Rings received a score of 69/100 on review aggregator Metacritic; the site classifies its score as "mixed or average".
+Sonic and the Secret Rings received "mixed or average" reviews, according to the review aggregation website Metacritic.
 The game charted well; it was the eleventh best-selling game of February 2007 worldwide, and third for the Wii.
 It proved the best-selling Wii game and fifth among all platforms in the United Kingdom.
 In North America, it was thirteenth overall, and fourth for the Wii, with 83,000 copies.
 In June, July, and August 2007, the game was the fourth, third, and seventh best-selling game for the Wii, respectively.
 The game received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
+It sold 30,563 copies in Japan.
+As of 2008, the game had sold 1.2 million.

 Critics felt Secret Rings was a general improvement over recent Sonic games, whose popularity and critical reception had declined.
 According to Empire, which gave the game 3/5 stars, Secret Rings "reclaims the bewildering blend of platforming and racing that made the series famous" while "fixing the erratic stop-start gameplay that marred recent editions" and showcasing "the best graphics the Wii has to offer this side of Zelda."
 However, "the occasionally sluggish controls and spasmodic in-game camera mean Sonic's Wii debut is far from perfect."
 Electronic Gaming Monthly stated that it "does a decent job at stopping the bleeding caused by the recent 360/PS3/PSP Sonics", and 1UP.com's Shane Bettenhausen wrote that the Sonic series was "definitely on the mend" after suffering progressively-worse games after the release of Sonic Adventure.
 GameSpy's Patrick Joynt agreed, writing that Sonic had been "reanimated to a lurching existence".
 IGN's Matt Casamassina, Nintendo Power's Chris Shepperd, and GameSpot's Greg Mueller named Secret Rings the best 3D Sonic game, but criticized the 3D titles in general.
 Eurogamer's Rob Fahey praised the game for employing Sonic as the only playable character.